stiwwelll/kremanski_jekyll/lunch.md

 ---

-05.01.2018

-We are back!!!!!

-Your lovely, cozy, peacefull, colourfull corner in the madness of Kotti opens the doors again for an exiting 2018.

-First Menu of the year:

-\* Jamon Serrano, mashed Avocado, chili Oil Pear slaw SANDWICH with side of Potatoes Salad (7,5)

-\* Lentils and Eggplants Stew with Housemade Chutney, Tomatoes-Chili fermented Salsa with Bread (5,-) (VEGAN)
+08.01.2018

+Start the new week right!

+Kremanksi crew and kitchen ist ready for you:

+\* WARM SHAKSHUKA

+with 2 eggs, herbs and bread (6,9)

+- vegan option with marinated tofu instead of egg (7,9)

++ add chicken breast to the classic shatshuka (8,9)

+\* SHREDDED CHICKEN SANDWICH (7,5)

+with grana padano, lettuce, sundried tomatoes and side salad

-\* Quiche (Sweet Potatoes, Red Beets, Spinach) -/+ salad (3,9/6,-)
+\* Quiche (Potatoes, leek, lentil) -/+ salad (3,9/6,-)

-\* Soup (Ginger, Red Beets, Carrots) with Bread & Dip (5,-)
+\* Soup (mushrooms, leek, red beet) with Bread & Dip (5,-)

 and for the sweets lovers.....

-Classic Cheesecake, Choco Beets Cake, Carrots Cake, Vegan Brownie, Vegan Banane Bread....
+Queen Shuntaro&acute;s Cheesecake, Choco Beets Cake, Almond Carrot Cake, Blueberry Cheesecake, Vegan Brownie, Vegan Banane Bread....

 What are u waitin for?!?!